vanGoghhh/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
+* Implements both `PersonAddressBookStorage` and `JobAddressBookStorage`
 * can save `UserPref` objects in json format and read it back.
-* can save both the person address book data and job address book data in json format and read it back.
+* can save `PersonAddressBook` data and `JobAddressBook` data in json format and read it back.
+* `JsonPersonAddressBookStorage` and `JsonJobAddressBookStorage` is reponsible for saving the datas in json format.

 ### Common classes